-3. Overview of Internal Audit Activity at the Council in 2017/18
+3. Overview of Internal Audit Activity at the Council in 2018/19

-- 3.1 This section summarises work undertaken at the Council by SIAS in 2017/18.
-It highlights internal control matters and opportunities for improvement. - 3.2 Appendix B shows the final position against the agreed revised audit plan, assurance levels and the number of recommendations made.
-A summary of assurance levels and recommendations priority is shown in the tables below and compared to 2016/17.
+- 3.1 This section summarises work undertaken at the Council by SIAS in 2018/19.
+It highlights internal control matters and opportunities for improvement. - 3.2 Appendix A shows the final position against the agreed revised audit plan, assurance levels and the number of recommendations made.
+While we have shown the number of recommendations for 2017/18, we have not done this for the number of reports and assurance levels due to the changes in assurance opinion definitions.